Hierarchical Overlapping Belief Estimation by Structured Matrix Factorization: Introduction

-The work was evaluated using both synthetic data as well as real-life data sets, where it was compared to approaches that detect polarity by only considering who posted which claim \cite{al2017unveiling}, approaches that separate messages by content or sentiment analysis \cite{Sentiment140,zhang2014explicit}, and approaches that base belief separation on the social interaction graph that identifies different communities \cite{fortunato2016community,yang2013overlapping}.
+The work is evaluated using both synthetic data as well as real-life data sets, where it is compared to approaches that detect polarity by only considering who posted which claim \cite{al2017unveiling}, approaches that separate messages by content or sentiment analysis \cite{Sentiment140,zhang2014explicit}, approaches that identifies different communities in social hypergraphs \cite{zhou2007learning}, and approaches that detects user stance by density-based feature clustering \cite{darwish2020unsupervised}.
 The results of this comparison show that our algorithm significantly outperforms the state of the art.
 An ablation study further illustrates the impact of different design decisions on accomplishing this improvement.

 The rest of the paper is organized as follows.
-Section~\ref{sec:motivation} highlights our motivation, intuitions, and solution approach.
-Section~\ref{sec:problemformulation} presents used notations and formulates the problem.
-Section~\ref{sec:method} proposes our new belief structured matrix factorization model, and analyses some model properties.
-Section~\ref{sec:experiment} presents a two-fold experimental evaluation, where it compares the proposed model to six baselines and three model variants.
+Section~\ref{sec:motivation} formulates the problem and summarizes the solution approach.
+Section~\ref{sec:problemformulation} proposes our new belief structured matrix factorization model, and analyzes some model properties.
+Section~\ref{sec:experiment} presents an experimental evaluation.
 We review the related literature on belief mining and matrix factorization in Section~\ref{sec:related}.
 The paper concludes with key observations and a statement on future directions in Section~\ref{sec:conclution}.
+Note that for the purpose of readability, we have simplified model derivation in the main text, and readers could find technical details in the Appendix.